Back to list

 Internet of Things (IoT)

-The Internet of Things (IoT) is fundamental to a smart city.
+The Internet of Things (IoT), coupled with smart sensors, is fundamental to a smart city.
 It enables connected equipment to communicate with each other and collect data in real time.
 IoT sensors provide information on resources and services, and monitor the urban environment, optimizing elements such as street lighting, traffic management, and energy consumption in buildings.

 As a result, infrastructure efficiency is maximized, with ultra-pushed reliability and high responsiveness of services using IoT on a daily basis, sustainably improving the livability of the connected city, while optimizing maintenance costs.